mpazaryna/presentation/jstd/presentation.md

 theme: default
 ---

+# On Device AI

+This is the opening slide

+---

 # About Me

-- Freelance AI Developer & Consultant
+- Independent Developer & Consultant
 - Specializing in on-device AI with Apple Silicon & MLX
 - Building domain-specific AI tools across a wide range of domains
 - Focus on privacy-first and local LLM